Sundiata Keita: The Lion King of Mali

 A modern balafon.
 The balafon plays an important role in the Epic of Sundiata.
 The magical balafon belonging to Soumaoro Kante was stolen by Sundiata Keita's griot - Balla Fasseke and taken to Mandinka country.
 (CC BY-SA 3.0 )

-Whilst the oral tradition does not mention the dates of events, based on the accounts of Muslim travelers, that the Battle of Kirina took place around 1230 AD, and it was around this time too that the Mali Empire was established.
+While the oral tradition does not mention the dates of events, based on the accounts of Muslim travelers , that the Battle of Kirina took place around 1230 AD, and it was around this time too that the Mali Empire was established.
+Sundiata was also the first of the Mandinka kings to adopt the title Mansa – which means king or emperor in that language.

 By Wu Mingren